pearldianne/syllabus/README.md

 ## Course Description

-This is Object Oriented programming course with Java.
+This is an Object Oriented programming course with Java.
 Topics include data encapsulation, inheritance and name spacing.
 Discover some of the lesser-known, yet useful, features of the language, such as how to debug Java problems from the command line.

 We will include basic software testing to confirm correctness and behavoir of programs.